Database performance in practice

 Because the data can be packed so small, it’s no problem doing a linear search to find what you are looking for.
 A linear scan through memory may be an inefficient way of searching but it finishes in a split second so no further optimisations are necessary at this point.
 Mind you, there is no indexing going on because I’m not trying to imitate a database engine.

-What’s also cool about this data is that when you are searching by date, you can skip through the data using a binary partitioning method (just like bsearch() does).
-Moreover, data can be easily partitioned by writing to a new data file every month.
+What’s also cool about this data is that when you are searching by date, you can skip through the data using a binary partitioning method (just like bsearch()

 The major drawback of this solution is of course development time.
 It’s written in C for performance reasons and as a consequence the program is not yet fully featured, and it will take considerable effort before it is.